carpentries-incubator/docker-introduction/_episodes/08-reproducibility.md

 > What are the advantages and disadvantages of the two approaches to container granularity for research
 > workflows described above?
 Think about this
 > and write a few bullet points for advantages and disadvantages for each approach in the course Etherpad.
+> > ## Solution
+> > This is not an exhaustive list but some of the advantages and disadvantages could be:
+> > Single large container:
+> > - Advantages:
+> >   + Simpler to document
+> >   + Full set of requirements packaged in one place
+> >   + Potentially easier to maintain (though could be opposite if working with large, distributed group)
+> > - Disadvantages:
+> >   + Could get very large in size, making it more difficult to distribute
+> >     + Could use Docker multi-stage build docs.docker.com/develop/develop-images/multistage-build to reduce size
+> >     + Singularity also has a multistage build feature: sylabs.io/guides/3.2/user-guide/definition_files.html#multi-stage-builds
+> >   + May end up with same dependency issues within the container from different software requirements
+> >   + Potentially more complex to test
+> >   + Less re-useable for different, but related, work
+> > Multiple smaller containers
+> > - Advantages:
+> >   + Individual components can be re-used for different, but related, work
+> >   + Individual parts are smaller in size making them easier to distribute
+> >   + Avoid dependency issues between different softwares
+> >   + Easier to test
+> > - Disadvantage:
+> >   + More difficult to document
+> >   + Potentially more difficult to maintain (though could be easier if working with large, distributed group)
+> >   + May end up with dependency issues between component containers if they get out of sync
+> {: .solution}
 {: .challenge}

 ### Container Orchestration

 Although you can certainly manage research workflows that use multiple containers manually, there are a number of container orchestration tools that you may find useful when managing workflows that use multiple containers.
-Introducing the use of these orchestration tools is beyond the scope of this lesson so we briefly describe a few options and point to useful resources on using these tools to allow you to explore them yourself.
-We
+We won't go in depth on using these tools in this lesson but instead briefly describe a few options and point to useful resources on using these tools to allow you to explore them yourself.
-cover:

   - Docker Compose
   - Kubernetes